jadecobra/gym/python_tdd/docs/TDD_SETUP.md

 ======================= 1 passed in 0.00s ============================
 ```

-***CONGRATULATIONS*** You now have a Python Test Driven Environment setup and can build anything you want
+***CONGRATULATIONS*** You have successfully setup a Python Test Driven Environment and can build anything you want